grafstyle/grafstyle/README.md

 <h3 >About me:</h3>
 <p>I am a computer science student, passionate about DevOps culture, experienced in AWS, and in the use of GitHub Actions for workflow automation.
 Streamlining development processes is one of my primary focuses.
-In addition to my technical knowledge, I am characterized by being a creative person passionate about design and art.
-My aspiration is to apply my knowledge to integrate improvements and maintain continuous progress within the team of which I am a part.</p>
+In addition to my technical knowledge, I am characterized by being a creative person passionate about design and art.</p>
 <hr>